 VAT payable is included as an expense only to the extent that it is not recoverable from Her Majesty's Revenue and Customs.
 VAT receivable is excluded from income.

 (xxiii) Carbon Reduction Commitment Scheme

-This scheme is currently in its introductory phase which will last until 31 March 2014.
 The Council is not currently required to participate as it does not consume the energy level thresholds required.